 Note: Map functions better in full-screen mode; particularly on computers with less than 8GB of memory.

 I have set a personal goal to climb the highest peak in each of Utah’s counties.
-This activity is also a good excuse to explore the state I’ve lived in for the majority of my life and know relatively little.
+This activity is also a good excuse to explore the state I’ve lived in for the majority of my life and know relatively little about.
 Also, it is a good motivator to get out and experience nature more often than I do.

 I’ll most likely go beyond this list, but it will be a good starting point.
 Each peak “bagged” or trail hiked is included under the “Destinations” column.
 Each completed destination is linked to a post with more details to include a trip report.
 Clicking on the date completed will take you to my official log of that specific climb/hike.